crossplane/crossplane/design/design-doc-composition.md

    MySQLInstance` may be satisfied - for example by provisioning a `kind:
    CloudSQLInstance`.
 1. Author an `kind: InfrastructurePublication` to publish the `kind:
-   MySQLInstanceBinding` kind for use by application operators.
+   MySQLInstanceRequirement` kind for use by application operators.

 Note that the `kind: MySQLInstance` defined in step 1 of this process is inherently composable into other cluster scoped infrastructure resources.
 An